GAN Inversion: A Survey: GAN Inversion Methods

 where $g_{1}, \ldots, g_{n}$ are the early layers of $G$, and $G_{f}$ constructs all the later layers of $G$.

 The simplest layerwise GAN inversion is based on one layer.
-We start inverting a single layer to determine if $\underset{\z}\min\|x-G(\z) \|_p=0$, a specific formulation of~\eqref{eqn:def}, holds for any $p$-norm.
-Since the problem is nonconvex, additional assumptions are required \cite{huang2018provably} for gradient descent to find $\underset{\z}{\arg\min}\|x-G(\z)\|$.
-When the problem is realizable, however, to find feasible $\z$ such that $x= \text{ReLU}(\W\z+\bb)$, one could invert the function by solving a linear programming problem:
+Lei~\etal~\cite{lei2019inverting} consider a one-layer model in the form of $G=g(\z)=\text{ReLU}(\W\z+\bb)$.
+When the problem is realizable, to find a feasible $\z$ such that $x= G(\z)$, one could invert the function by solving a linear programming problem:

 The solution set of~\eqref{eqn:single_layer} is convex and forms a polytope.
-However, it also possibly includes uncountable feasible points~\cite{lei2019inverting}, which makes it unclear how to invert layerwise inversion.
-Several approaches make additional assumptions to generalize the above result to deeper neural networks.
+However, it possibly includes uncountable feasible points~\cite{lei2019inverting}, which makes it unclear how to conduct layerwise inversion.
+Several methods make additional assumptions to generalize the above result to deeper neural networks.
 Lei~\etal~\cite{lei2019inverting} assume that the input signal is corrupted by bounded noise in terms of $\ell_1$ or $\ell_{\infty}$ and propose an inversion scheme for generative models using linear programs layer by layer.
-The analysis for an assuredly stable inversion is restricted to cases where the following hold: (1) the weights of the network should be Gaussian \iid variables; (2) each layer should be expanded by a constant factor; and (3) the last activation function should be ReLU~\cite{nair2010rectified} or leaky ReLU~\cite{maas2013rectifier}.
+The analysis for an assuredly stable inversion is restricted to cases where the following hold: (1) the weights of the network should be Gaussian \iid~variables; (2) each layer should be expanded by a constant factor; and (3) the last activation function should be ReLU~\cite{nair2010rectified} or leaky ReLU~\cite{maas2013rectifier}.
 However, these assumptions often do not hold in practice.
-Aberdam~\etal~\cite{aberdam2020invert} relax the expansion assumption of~\cite{lei2019inverting} and propose a method that relies on the expansion of the number of nonzero elements.
-They reformulate problem~\eqref{eqn:def} with $\ell_2$ to a layerwise expression:

-where $\y=G(\z)+\mathbf{e}$ and $\{\mathcal{S}_i\}_{i=1}^L$ are the support sets of each layer, $\phi$ is an invertible activation function \eg tanh, sigmoid, or piecewise linear, and $\mathbf{W}_i^{\mathcal{S}}$ denote the row-supported matrix according to the support set $\mathcal{S}$.
-Thus, the sparsity of all the intermediate feature vectors can be used to invert the model by solving sparse coding problems layer by layer.
-This method does not rely on the distribution of the weights or on the chosen activation function of the last layer.
-However, this approach can only be applied to invert very shallow networks.

 To invert complex state-of-the-art GANs, Bau~\etal~\cite{bau2019seeing} propose solving the easier problem of inverting the final layers $G_f$:

 where $\rr^{*} = \underset{\rr}{\arg\min} \ell(G_f(\rr), x)$, $\rr$ is an intermediate representation, and $\ell$ is a distance metric in the image feature space.
 They solve the inversion problem~\eqref{eqn:def} in a two-step hybrid GAN inversion framework: first constructing a neural network $E$ that approximately inverts the entire $G$ and computes an estimate $\z_0 = E(x)$ and subsequently solving an optimization problem to identify $\rr^* \approx \rr_0 = g_n(\cdots(g_1(\z_0)))$ that generates a reconstructed image $G_f(\rr^*)$ to closely recover $x$.
 For each layer $g_i \in \{g_1,...,g_n, G_f\}$, a small network $e_i$ is first trained to invert $g_i$.
 That is, when defining $\rr_i = g_i(\rr_{i-1})$, the goal is to learn a network, $e_i$, that approximates the computation $\rr_{i-1} \approx e_i(\rr_{i})$ and ensures the predictions of the network $e_i$ to well preserve the output of layer $g_i$, \ie, $\mathbf{r_{i}} \approx g_i(e_i(\rr_{i}))$.
 As such, $e_i$ is trained to minimize both left- and right-inversion losses: